 - An aging nursing workforce.
 According to the 2020 National Nursing Workforce Survey, 19% of the RN workforce were 65 and older — a dramatic increase from the 4.4% reported in 2013.
 The survey also indicated that 22.1% of participating nurses stated that they planned on retiring in the next five years.
 When applied to estimated population values, this percentage extrapolates to over 757,000 nurses.

-- Overall growth in the demand for health care services.
+- Overall growth in the demand for healthcare services.
 This demand will primarily result from the aging baby-boom population.
-By 2030, one in five Americans will be age 65 and older.
-In general, senior citizens require more complex medical care.
+By 2040, the population of people aged 65+ is projected to hit 80.8 million.
+By 2060, this number is projected to be 94.7 million.
+In general, older adults require more complex medical care.
 Large numbers of newly insured patients resulting from federal health insurance reform, greater access to primary care and an emphasis on preventive care will also add to this increased demand for services.

 - Higher hospital census and greater acuity.
 Acuity has been rapidly rising in hospitals, with only the sickest patients requiring hospitalization.
 This has been due to a declining average length of stay and technologies that allow for rapid assessment, treatment and discharge.
 Hospitals are taking on the appearance of large intensive care units with most patients receiving specialized treatment.